luutuankiet/gtd-postgres/gtd-search-app/FE_plan.md

 - Open tasks and their states
 - Search parameters and results
 - Undo/redo history
+- Drag and drop state for tab movement

 ### API Endpoints
 - `/api/tasks/search` - Search tasks with filters